verawitting/exercise-w10-state-management/README.md

 1. Zustand Installation:

-    - Zustand isn't included in the default React setup.
+    - Zustand isn't included in the boiler plate.
 You'll need to install it using `npm install zustand`.

 2. State Management with Zustand: